How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 To get the sketch ready to be colored, I like to first outline it using a black fineliner.

-Once I'd done that, I erased the sketch.
+Once I'd done that, I erased the sketch to reveal the clean outline.

 Step 10: Color Naruto With Markers